Elton Tsang: The Big Game

 Between 2010 and 2012, Tsang continued to live in Macau, playing poker constantly, and living the fun and exciting life of a professional poker player.
 He made a lot of great poker friends there and he attributes them for helping him improve his game.
 Tsang was now playing at HK$300/$600 stakes steadily and some HK$1000/$2000 games.
 When Macau introduced Omaha, Tsang was ready having learned it online previously.
 He played in the HK$1000/$2000 Omaha games where he grew his bankroll considerably.
-Armed with a healthy bankroll, Tsang moved up the stakes onto HKD$10,000/$20,000 (USD$1.2K5/$2.5K) & HKD$20,000/$40,000 (USD$2.5K/$5K) No Limit Hold'em games where all the big pros played".I t was a juicy game", as Tsang calls it.
+Armed with a healthy bankroll, Tsang moved up the stakes onto HKD$10,000/$20,000 (USD$1.2K5/$2.5K) & HKD$20,000/$40,000 (USD$2.5K/$5K) No Limit Hold'em games where all the big pros played".
+It was a juicy game", as Tsang calls it.
 Tsang was now playing in The Big Game alongside the world's biggest names in professional poker which included Gus Hansen, Phil Ivey, Patrik Antonius, John Juanda, Tom Dwan, and Johnny Chan.
 Tsang struggled to maintain at this game at first, having to drop down the stakes to play Pot Limit Omaha which he frequently used to build his bankroll back up.
 Eventually Tsang was able to overcome his loss, survive, and kept going up steadily after that.
-Tsang went on to become a regular in the world of super high stakes poker cash games, winning and losing pots in excess of ten million Hong Kong dollars (US$1.3M).
+Tsang went on to become a regular in the world of super high-stakes poker cash games, winning and losing pots in excess of ten million Hong Kong dollars (US$1.3M).
 Tsang shares the story of his most memorable game: “One of the games where I still remember until now.
 It was a game that would have broke me or made me.
 I was in Macau playing three-handed with Tom Dwan and the Chairman.
 That game, we were playing HKD Ten Million dollar buy-in (USD$1.2m) HK$50,000/HK$100,000 (USD$6/$12k) No- Limit.
 After playing 24-hours, I had lost HKD$60 million (USD$7.6m).
 That was my stop-limit.
 I was ready to quit.
 But then I ended up giving it one more bullet.
 I bought in for another HKD$20m (USD$2.5m) and had I lost it I would have had to move down in stakes and start all over.
 I was fortunate enough to win all my money back, and HKD$60m on top of that.
 It was the most important game of my life.
 I think that was in about 2014 or 2015.”